davidimprovz/SSieve/README.md

 Python tools for gathering, analyzing, and visualizing information on equity markets and individual equities.

 WallstreetDB.py: Wallstreet Data Acquisition
 ©2017 David Williams.
 Creative Commons License applies.
 You may use this software freely in your work by clearly and conspicuously acknowledging its author in the copyright of your software with the name of the author as well as this link to the original software on github.

 ## Overview

-WallstreetDB.py is a stockmarket project using (mostly) PANDAS that allows its user to create a lightweight yet robust stock exchange database for testing purposes.
-Think of this as a starter data pack that you will expand on.
+WallstreetDB.py is a stockmarket data project using (mostly) PANDAS that allows its user to create a lightweight and robust stock exchange DB.
+Think of this as a starter pack that you can expand on.
 It (mostly) collects the latest 5-year history of stock exchange data for all stocks listed on the NASDAQ and NYSE.
+(Check the source code for data sources, of which there could be several, depending on your preference.)

-The resulting database can serve as a convenient environment to begin testing algorithms on one's own system without 3rd party signups, no placing proprietary algorithms on vulnerable 3rd party servers, and no incurring unnecessary hassels such as having to keep up with poorly-maintained APIs.
+The resulting database serves as a convenient reference for testing algorithms on one's own system without the hassle or vulnerability of 3rd party signups and poorly-maintained APIs.

 The workflow in this module is as follows: